This classic apple pie recipe features a sweet apple filling packed inside a delicious flaky pie crust. The perfect pie for fall or Thanksgiving!

 - Coarse sugar for sprinkling on top optional

-- Preheat oven to 400°F. Adjust oven rack to the lower third position.
+- Preheat the oven to 400°F (204°C).
+Adjust your oven rack to the lower third position.

-- Add the sliced apples and lemon juice to a large mixing bowl, toss until well combined.
+- Add the sliced apples and lemon juice to a large mixing bowl and toss until well combined.
 Set aside.

 - In a separate mixing bowl, whisk together the granulated sugar, brown sugar, flour, cinnamon, and nutmeg until well combined.
 Pour over the sliced apples and mix until the apples are fully coated with the dry ingredients.
-Set aside for 15-20 minutes while you prep the pie crusts.
+Set aside for 15 to 20 minutes while you prep the pie crusts.

 - Roll one of the pie crusts out to about 12 inches in diameter, transfer to a 9-inch pie plate, gently fit it in the dish, and trim any excess dough from the edges.
 Place in the refrigerator.
 Roll out the second pie crust dough and either cut lattice strips, decorations or leave whole to fully top the apple pie.